svne/JigMagga/README.md

 License
 =======
-_JigMagga_ is released under the MIT licence.
+_JigMagga_ is released under the LPGL licence.